vitorrj/LearningPython3/README.md

-As an Automation Engineeriring studen I recognize that Python will be important for my career path.
+As an Automation Engineeriring student I recognize that Python will be important for my career path.